MMRREE/RLStats/README.md

     - [x] Create an object as a schema
     - [x] Capture listed stats (initial query)
     - [x] Capture listed stats (independent query)
-  - [ ] Sessions:
+  - [x] Sessions:
     - [x] Accumulation of statistics for the session
     - [x] Zoom graph into session when selected
     - [x] Scrollable section to display session statistics
-    - [ ] Populate session GUI from a data structure (Still need to finish team aspects)
+    - x ] Populate session GUI from a data structure (Still need to finish team aspects)
 - [x] Graphing:
   - [x] Parse the schema so that choice of drop down options matches
   - [x] Group together categories that make sense (goals for/against) and graph in positive and negative direction